 - Use engine oil approved to the proper specification and of the proper viscosity grade.
 See "Selecting the Right Engine Oil" in this section. - Check the engine oil level regularly and maintain the proper oil level.
-See "Checking Engine Oil" and "When to Add Engine Oil" in this section. - Change the engine oil at the appropriate time.
-See Engine Oil Life System

-⇒ 254. - Always dispose of engine oil properly.
+See "Checking Engine Oil" and "When to Add Engine Oil" in this section. - Always dispose of engine oil properly.
 See "What to Do with Used Oil" in this section.